Reachability Oracles for Directed Transmission Graphs

 \section{Introduction}

-Representing the connectivity of a graph in a space efficient, succinct manner, while supporting fast queries, is one of the most fundamental data structuring questions on graphs.
+Representing the connectivity of a graph in a space efficient, succinct manner, while supporting fast queries, is one of the most fundamental data structure questions on graphs.
 For an undirected graph, it suffices to compute the connected components and to store with each vertex a label for the respective component.
 This leads to a linear-space data structure that can decide in constant time if any two given vertices are connected.
-For undirected graphs, however, connectivity is not a symmetric relation any more, and the problem turns out to be much more challenging.
+For directed graphs, however, connectivity is not a symmetric relation any more, and the problem turns out to be much more challenging.
 Thus, if $G$ is a directed graph, we say that a vertex $s$ can \emph{reach} a vertex $t$ if there is a directed path in $G$ from $s$ to $t$.
 Our goal is to construct a \emph{reachability oracle}, a space efficient data structure that answers \emph{reachability queries}, i.e., that determines for any pair of query vertices $s$ and $t$ whether $s$ can reach $t$.
 The quality of a reachability oracle for a graph with $n$ vertices is measured by three parameters: the \emph{space} $S(n)$, the \emph{query time} $Q(n)$ and the \emph{preprocessing time}.
 The simplest solution stores for each pair of vertices whether they can reach each other, leading to a reachability oracle with $\Theta(n^2)$ space and constant query time.
 For sparse graphs with $O(n)$ edges, storing just the graph and performing a breadth first search for a query yields an $O(n)$ space oracle with $O(n)$ query time.